 This section is waived (no longer a requirement) by the Chancellor’s Office by the authority granted in title 5 section 56201.
 Colleges are to follow AB705 (Education Code 78213) and Guided Pathways.

-56236.
+§ 56236.
 Counseling and Advisement.

 Each college receiving EOPS funds shall provide counseling and advisement to EOPS-eligible students of at least three contact sessions per term for each student as follows: